 The potential of the personal mindset as a driver of innovation

 They reached two new conclusions: development does not cease when a certain age has been reached, and cultures develop in a similar way – as the collective image of our inner maturity.
-Calling for harmonisation of attitudes and values doesn’t mean that everybody has to adopt the same mindset.
+Calling for harmonisation of attitudes and values doesn’t mean that everybody has to inhabit the same mindset.
 However, it makes sense to put people in leadership positions who have a high level of maturity and can assume a spectrum of mindsets.
 They have what is needed for two essential tasks of leadership:

 - Recognising the mindset of employees and handling them so that they can make an optimal contribution to the bigger picture, regardless of whether they follow orders or organise their work themselves.